SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Shift4 Payments, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 19, 2023 – (NYSE: FOUR)

 NEW YORK, Sept.
-08, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Shift4 Payments, Inc..
+13, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Shift4 Payments, Inc.

 Shareholders who purchased shares of FOUR during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.